php-vcr/php-vcr/Readme.md

             . "a cassette in your unit test using VCR::insertCassette('name');" );
         VCR::turnOn();
-        // If there is no cassette inserted, a request should throw an exception file_get_contents('http://example.com');
+        // If there is no cassette inserted, a request throws an exception file_get_contents('http://example.com');
     }}
 ```